 Groom's Cakes at New Orleans Weddings

 This page is not really about wedding photography specifically, but rather is just for informational and inspirational purposes, a fun collection of some of my favorite groom's cakes from the weddings I've photographed over the years.

 The groom's cake is another predominantly southern tradition that you'll encounter frequently at New Orleans weddings.
-Groom's cakes are typically (but not always) located on a separate table near the main wedding cake, and is usually designed to reflect some significant aspect of his life, such as recreational interests, sports, the college he went to, favorite food, etc.
+Groom's cakes are typically (but not always) located on a separate table near the main wedding cake, and is usually designed to reflect some significant aspect of his life, such as recreational interests, his career, favorite sports team, the college he went to, favorite food, etc.

-While the traditional main wedding cake will usually tend to be elegant and dignified in its appearance, groom's cakes are, more often than not, a bit more lighthearted, and sometimes downright comical, a chance for the couple to cut loose a bit!
+While the traditional main wedding cake will usually tend to be elegant and dignified in its appearance, groom's cakes are, more often than not, quite a bit more lighthearted, and sometimes downright comical, a chance for the couple to cut loose a bit!
 Many are truly works of art that are painful to watch them get sliced up during the reception.

 Sports themed grooms cakes are probably the most popular, and for good reason, as most guys love their sports!
 Cakes can show support for the groom's favorite professional team, such as this adorable Saints-themed cake from a wedding at Vintage Court in Covington, created by baker Kristen Payne.
 This cake incorporated chocolate covered strawberries, as the couple always enjoyed making these treats when they were dating.